 Computer science is the study and design of computer systems, networks, software, and computing techniques.
 But more importantly, it is a dynamic field with a growing impact on the world today.
-A report on Science, Technology, Engineering and Math (STEM) from the Georgetown University Center on Education and the Workforce forecasts 51% of STEM occupations will be computer occupations by 2018.
+According to the U.S. Bureau of Labor Statistics, employment in computer and information technology occupations is projected to grow 13 percent from 2020 to 2030, faster than average for all occupations.

 - Artificial Intelligence

 - Programming Language Design and Implementation

 - Artificial intelligence

 Computer Science opens up a multitude of career options with great income potential within both the public and